 This test checks the urine for methadone.

-Physiological actions: Headache, nausea, vomiting, constipation, weight gain, epigastric, flushing, sweating, difficulty in urinating, vision problems, swelling and loss of menstruation.
+Physiological actions: Headache, nausea, vomiting, constipation, weight gain, epigastric pain, flushing, sweating, difficulty in urinating, vision problems, swelling, and loss of menstruation.

-Toxicity: Depression, seizures, itching, urticaria, rash, dizziness, nausea, sweating, anorexia, vision disorders, bradycardia, palpitations, respiratory depression, lethargy, muscle relaxation, contraction of the eyelid, muscular dystrophy.
+Toxicity: Depression, seizures, itching, urticaria, rash, dizziness, nausea, sweating, anorexia, vision disorders, bradycardia, palpitations, respiratory depression, lethargy, muscle relaxation, miosis, hypotension, circulatory shock and coma.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.